scribu/wp-front-end-editor/readme.txt

 = Can I make my own editable fields? =

-Yes, but you have to know your way around WordPress' internals.
-Here is the [developer guide](http://scribu.net/wordpress/front-end-editor/developer-guide.html) to get you started.
+Yes, but you have to know programming.
+Just hack away at one of the existing fields, found in `front-end-editor/fields`.

 == Screenshots ==